Connecting inbound agents

 -

 Follow the instructions on the Agent page to connect the agent.
-For more details, see Launching inbound agents.
+For more details, refer to Launching inbound agents.

 Connecting inbound agents using the values.yaml